SEUNGHO-Y00/ProfessionalStudy/AMU/README.md

-# American Military University – BACHELOR OF SCIENCE IN CYBERSECURITY
+# American Military University – Bachelor of Science in Cybersecurity

 ## ISSC 499 Senior Seminar in Cybersecurity